ashlibaldwin/GearList/README.md

 6. drop into mysql shell

 `$ mysql -u root -p`
-Enter password:

 7. create the database

 `CREATE DATABASE gearlist;`

 `CREATE USER 'admin'@'localhost' IDENTIFIED BY 'password1';`

-`GRANT ALL PRIVILEGES ON gearlist.* TO 'admin'@'localhost';` `FLUSH PRIVILEGES;`
+`GRANT ALL PRIVILEGES ON gearlist.* TO 'admin'@'localhost';`

+`FLUSH PRIVILEGES;`

 `quit`

-7.1. python manage.py createsuperuser
+8. Create a superuser

+`python manage.py createsuperuser`

-7.2. activate the virtual env
+9. activate the virtual env

 `source env/bin/activate`

-8. install requirements
+10. install requirements

 `pip install -r requirements.txt`

-9. migrate
+11. migrate

 `python manage.py migrate`

-10. start the server:
+12. start the server:

 `python manage.py runserver`

 At this point the server should start and you can view the website locally at http://127.0.0.1:8000/